 Honorable Mention #2:

 Thermaltake’s Versa H-Series is a solid lineup of budget-friendly cases.
-We’ve provided a picture of the Thermaltake Versa H15 above, but the Thermaltake Versa H17 is a good option as well.
+We’ve provided a picture of the Thermaltake Versa H18 above, but the Thermaltake Versa H17 is a good option as well.

-The H15 is a micro-ATX case that offers GPU clearance up to 12.4-inches long and CPU cooler clearance up to 6.1-inches tall.
-The H15 also comes with a grilled front panel to help increase airflow coming into the case.
+The H17 is a micro-ATX case that offers GPU clearance up to 350mm long and CPU cooler clearance up to 155mm tall.
+Unlike the H18, though, the H17 doesn’t come with a grilled front panel.
+That’s not ideal as it will not allow for as much airflow as some of the options listed above.

 Honorable Mention #3: